csmpls/idas-blue/README.md

 -------

-all Vole code copyright (C) 2013 Vole development team
+all Vole code copyright (C) 2013 Vole development team all Idas Blue code copyright (c) 2014 http://cosmopol.is

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in